Dunklin County, Missouri: Television

 However some residents in the south end of the county watch stations from the Memphis, TN and Jonesboro, AR Television Markets.

 Politics

 Local

 Dunklin County was once a Democratic stronghold.
 However, like the rest of Southeast Missouri and the Bootheel in particular, the county has swung Republican.
-In 2020 alone, three formerly Democratic officials switched their registration to Republican, and Republicans now control a majority of elected offices.
+In 2020 alone, three formerly Democratic officials switched their registration to Republican, and Republicans now control every elected office.

 State

 In the Missouri House of Representatives, Dunklin County is divided into two legislative districts, both of which are represented by Republicans.